-Annex B - Evaluation Questions and Terms of Reference Strategic evaluation of police work funded under the New Zealand Aid Programme 2005-2011 Pacific regional report
+Annex B - Evaluation Questions and Terms of Reference Strategic evaluation of police work funded under the New Zealand Aid Programme 2005-2011 Police work in fragile and conflict affected contexts

 Appendix Four: Evaluation Team Composition, Roles, Functions and Competencies

 The functions and required competencies for team membership and team leader role are identified in the tables below.
 The team leader role will be assigned to the most suited candidate (see competencies in table 4.1) selected from the community policing in development, law and justice or the evaluation expert roles.
 The team leader will be responsible for the additional functions identified in table 4.1.